kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

       Required changes are distributed across separate marked-up proofs rather than managed as one coherent set of corrections.
     </td>
     <td>
-      The system shall allow the Managing Editor to create correction annotations, consisting of a free-text description of the required correction, linked to text or visual elements with an initial status of `Open`.
-The DTP Specialist shall be able to mark them as `Resolved`, and the Managing Editor to reopen them if further correction is required.
+         The system shall allow the Managing Editor to create correction annotations with a free-text description, linked to text or visual elements.
+New annotations shall have an initial status of `Open`, and the DTP Specialist shall be able to mark them as `Resolved`.
     </td>
   </tr>